Generali, which has been present in Portugal since 1942, is getting its hands on two major assets in the country.

 “With the acquisition of Seguradoras Unidas, Generali will become the second largest group in the Portuguese non-life segment,” said Generali’s international chief executive Jaime Anchústegui Melgarejo.

-Lifting the lid on the move – which is consistent with the group’s capital redeployment strategy in disciplined mergers and acquisitions to support profitable growth – Melgarejo explained: “The transaction will enable us to optimise our strategic positioning in the country, to capture future growth opportunities, to achieve significant cost synergies through the integration of Generali Portugal and Seguradoras Unidas, and to ensure the operational solidity of Europ Assistance in the Portuguese market.
+Lifting the lid on the move – which is consistent with the group’s capital redeployment strategy in disciplined mergers and acquisitions to support profitable growth – Melgarejo explained: “The transaction will enable us to optimize our strategic positioning in the country, to capture future growth opportunities, to achieve significant cost synergies through the integration of Generali Portugal and Seguradoras Unidas, and to ensure the operational solidity of Europ Assistance in the Portuguese market.

 “The acquisition of AdvanceCare, which has a diversified institutional customer base, will also help the group to acquire strong know-how in the healthcare sector and a scalable platform to develop in other countries.
 These acquisitions are an important step in the implementation of the group’s three-year strategy, which aims to strengthen our leadership in Europe.”